 Can I ask for the dealer invoice?

 Believe it or not, you can actually get the invoice price by contacting a dealership and you can even get the invoice price by the vin number if you have it available.
 Be sure to ask politely, however.
 Remember, they will likely be very willing to show you the invoice pricing because that is not what they will actually pay for the vehicle in the end.
-They will also assume that you “THINK” the invoice price is what they pay and that by asking you must be uninformed.
+They will also assume that you “THINK” the invoice price is what they pay for the cars, and that by asking, you must be uninformed.

 Let them think that…